 He also makes the case that the Japanese cadre (this would include the Korean Guards as a collective group) did not always fare well in this endeavor.
 He relates his personal experience of making an inspection trip to the advance survey team party of engineers who was laying out the route for the construction crews to follow.
-He travels a few days by boat from the HQ at BanPong passing the massive escarpment at Wang Po (which he also terms Arrow Hill without explanation) then the water falls at SaiYok that cascade into the Kwae Noi River.
+He travels a few days by boat from the HQ at BanPong passing the massive escarpment at Wang Po (which he also terms Arrow Hill) then the water falls at SaiYok that cascade into the Kwae Noi River.
 Finally, his group met up with 2Lt Mori and the several NCOs who were performing the actual survey of the route.
 They had progressed almost to the Tha Khanun area near the village of Tong Pha Phum about 230 Km along the TBR course but still had nearly 70 Km to reach the end of the Thai section for which they were responsible.
 The border of responsibility between the Thai and Burma commands was actually at Nikki in Thailand not the border line between the two countries at Three Pagodas Pass.
 But Futamatsu describes the ‘hardships’ being endured by 2Lt Mori’s survey party as living partially off the land by hunting forest creatures of all types for meat, eating jungle vegetation and enduring the oppressive heat of the dense jungle.
 All the while they were trying to maintain as direct line as possible to the joining point.
 That meeting point of the two Regiments would eventually be at Kontika; 263 Km on the Thai side and 152 on the Burmese.

 Perhaps the greatest loss to the engineers took place on 15 JAN 43, when the Nichimei Maru was sunk en route to Burma.
 The Tharp party of US POWs was aboard another ship in the small convoy that was attacked by US B-24 bombers.
 Per their accounts, just about all of the 1500 Japanese in the Railway Regiment on the Nichimei died when the bombs scored direct hits in the forward hold of the ship.
 The ship sank in under 30 minutes.
 The Moji Maru carrying US and Dutch POWs stayed in the area to rescue survivors but per the US accounts most of those were Dutch POWs who were in the stern half of the ship.
 There is one account [http://www.powresearch.jp/en/archive/ship/nichimei.html ] that states that only 100 of the 1500 died, but that is contradicted by the US POWs accounts.
 That on-line account further states that large amounts of tools and even a locomotive were lost in that sinking.

 Certainly, the cadre and engineers that worked the farthest from Kanchanaburi would have had some ‘hardships’ due to the inability to deliver supplies except by river to those areas.
 But it is also undoubtedly true that the cadre would have had ‘first take’ of any supplies that were delivered.
 So they were likely never more that inconvenienced by a lack of food.
 Infectious disease like malaria, cholera and dysentery would not have discriminated between POW and cadre.
 So there were undoubtedly infections and likely even deaths.
-There was a Japanese hospital at Kanchanaburi and there would have been reasonable opportunities for any affected cadre to be evacuated and treated as the supply boats returned.
+There were a Japanese hospitals at Kanchanaburi and there would have been reasonable opportunities for any affected cadre to be evacuated and treated as the supply boats returned.

 Many Allied POW accounts denounce the Japanese as a whole for withholding the Red Cross packages that were seemingly delivered to Bangkok and other major ports by ships flagged by neutral countries, primarily Switzerland.
 Immediately post-war, as the TBR POWs passed through Bangkok, they report warehouses full of these undelivered supplies.
 At the same time, the POWs accuse the cadre of diverting any such items that found their way onto the TBR for their own use.
 A few POWs describe receiving one such package for every 8-10 men rather than one per man as they were intended.
 The US POWs seemed to believe that whatever medical items or drugs that found their way into the hands of the POW medical staff came from these packages.
 IOW, the Japanese supply system provided none.